Save Your Houseplants With These Plant Care Tips From the Experts

 GRAB Watering Can

 Once it’s time to quench your thirsty houseplants, you’ll want to use one of the most stylish watering cans around, of course.
-Enter the GRAB Watering Can by Northern – the Norwegian design brand whose modern home accessories have excitingly launched in the U.S., exclusively at Design Milk.
-Constructed using only 2 interconnected cylinders (no handle!), the GRAB is an innovative take on the traditional watering can form, making it satisfyingly easy to hold and fun to leave on display next to your houseplants.
+Enter the GRAB Watering Can by Northern – the Norwegian design brand whose modern home accessories have excitingly launched in the U.S. Constructed using only 2 interconnected cylinders (no handle!), the GRAB is an innovative take on the traditional watering can form, making it satisfyingly easy to hold and fun to leave on display next to your houseplants.

 View this post on Instagram